Series: Slow Burn #2

 Published by HarperAudio on January 27, 2015

 Genres: Romantic Suspense

 Amazon | Goodreads

-read it, track reviews are a way to track books for my reading challenges and they will be super short.
+read it, track it is a way for me to track books for my reading challenges and the reviews will be super short.

 Reading this book contributed to these challenges: